ruihanwang-maritime/ship-exposure-marine-extremes/README.md

 pyarrow's, after which the parquet engine fails to load. `fig1` and `fig3` pin the order explicitly.

-## Upstream steps not included
+## Upstream processing not included

-This code starts from pre-computed intermediate products rather than from the raw ERA5 and CMIP6 fields.
-Three upstream stages therefore live outside it, in the working notebooks under `Desktop\WRH\paper code\`:
+This compact repository starts from pre-computed intermediate products.
+Generation of the basin- and month-specific thresholds, processing of the full ERA5 and CMIP6 fields, and construction of historical grid-cell fields require large source datasets and upstream workflows that are not included here.
+The derived products required for the downstream analyses are supplied in `data_public/`.

 | Stage | Produces | Where |
 |---|---|---|